-A divorce lawyer in Maryland represents spouses ending their marriages.
+A Maryland divorce lawyer represents spouses ending their marriages.
 When you no longer wish to live with your spouse as a married couple, you need to ensure you protect yourself as you divide up your assets, make decisions on spousal support and alimony, and decide how you will raise children when you are living in separate households.
-Your attorney can help you to argue for your interests so you can work to ensure a secure future once you are no longer wed.
+Your family attorney can help you to argue for your interests so you can work to ensure a secure future once you are no longer wed.

-How a Divorce Lawyer in Maryland Can Represent You
+How a Divorce Attorney Can Represent You

 Maryland Laws on Divorce

 The Maryland Family Law Code establishes the conditions under which a court may grant a limited divorce in Family Law Section 7-102.
 A limited divorce can be granted on the basis of cruelty to a spouse or child, desertion, vicious conduct to the filing spouse, or separation.
 A limited divorce may be valid for a set period of time, or for an indefinite time, and the decree of limited divorce can be revoked upon the petition of the spouses.

 Maryland Family Law Section 7-103 addresses the conditions under which the court may grant an absolute divorce.
 These conditions include adultery, desertion, the conviction of certain felonies or misdemeanors, separation, insanity and cruelty, 12-month separation, and mutual consent.

 If you have a prenuptial agreement or enter into a settlement agreement, the terms you agree to should be controlling.
 However, a prenuptial agreement does not address child custody or support, and parents cannot deviate from Maryland’s standard child support guidelines without valid reason.

 If you have a Maryland prenuptial agreement or there are complicated issues in your divorce, like hidden assets necessitating a forensic accountant or business valuation, your lawyer can help with those issues as well.